About this Policy

 Effort should be estimated and approved by someone with first-hand knowledge of an individual’s activities.
 If the subject of the eEVR is not available, a person with direct knowledge of the subject’s Effort may approve the report. eEVRs must be approved within 14 days of distribution.

 The Departmental Administrators must monitor the approver queues to ensure the eEVRs are approved timely.
-Each campus SPO should also monitor the approver queues to ensure timely approval of the eEVRs and the 5% queue to ensure the required PCE’s are entered to reflect changes in the Modified Effort greater than 5%.
-The UM System Controller’s Office must monitor queues as well to ensure the eEVR process is functioning properly.
+Each campus SPO should also monitor the approver queues to ensure timely approval of the eEVRs.
+The SPO should also monitor the 5% queue to ensure the required PCE’s are entered to reflect changes in the Modified Effort greater than 5% as well as ensuring all eEVRs that require recertification have been reviewed and approved.

 Electronic Effort Verification Report (eEVR) - the process of verifying that salaries charged or cost shared to sponsored awards are appropriate and reasonable in relation to the work performed.
 The eEVR documents the proportion of Effort devoted to sponsored projects, teaching, and other activities expressed as a percentage of total Effort.